-By using a mouse, the user doesn't have to memorize commands, such as those utilized in a text-based command line environment like MS-DOS.
-For example, in MS-DOS a user would have to know the cd command and dir command to navigate to a folder and view the files inside.
-Whereas a Windows user only has to double-click a file to view its contents.
+By using a computer mouse, the user doesn't have to memorize commands, such as those utilized in a text-based command line environment like MS-DOS.
+For example, in MS-DOS a user would have to know the cd command and dir command and type the commands on the keyboard to navigate to a directory (folder) and view the files inside.
+Whereas a Windows user only has to double-click to open a folder and see its contents.

 Types of computer mice

 Below is a listing of all of the types of computer mice and pointing devices used with a computer.
 Today, for a desktop computer the most common type of mouse is an optical mouse that connects to the USB port and known as a USB mouse.
 For laptop computers, the most common type of mouse is the touchpad.